BDGS Associés

 François Baylion

-Partner specialising in corporate governance and transactions involving listed companies, including takeovers and equity capital markets transactions.
+Partner focusing on corporate governance and transactions involving listed companies, including takeovers and equity capital markets transactions.
+He has particular experience of transactions in the energy, infrastructure and telecoms sectors.
 He has recently represented Société M.B.D., the family controlling shareholder of BIC, on the reorganisation of the family governance and the control structure with respect to BIC; Crédit Agricole Assurances (Predica) on the sale of its stake in La Française des Jeux (FDJ), as reference shareholder on the €1.5 billion refinancing plan adopted by Clariane, on its participation in a €850 million Series C capital injection in Verkor, a company specialized in EV batteries, on the investment by GIC, the Singaporean sovereign wealth fund, in Vauban Infra Fibre, France’s largest independent digital infrastructure platform, alongside several funds managed by Vauban Infrastructure Partners, on its acquisition of a 30% stake in Innergex France, and on the reorganisation by Group Crédit Agricole of its retirement business with the creation of Crédit Agricole Assurance Retraite.

 Antoine Bonnasse